elemental/elemental-web/source/main/about/index.rst

 ###############

-Elemental is an open-source library for distributed-memory dense linear algebra which attempts to strike a careful balance between ease of use and high performance.
+Elemental is an open-source library for distributed-memory dense and sparse-direct linear algebra and optimization which builds on top of BLAS, LAPACK, and MPI using modern C++ and additionally exposes interfaces to C and Python (with a Julia interface beginning development).

-The development of Elemental has led to a number of :doc:`research articles<../citing/index>` and a number of related projects, such as the sparse-direct solver, `Clique <http://github.com/poulson/Clique>`__, the parallel sweeping preconditioner, `PSP <http://github.com/poulson/PSP>`__, and a parallel algorithm for Low-rank Plus Sparse MRI, `RT-LPS-MRI <http://github.com/poulson/rt-lps-mri>`__.
+The development of Elemental has led to a number of :doc:`research articles<../citing/index>` and a number of related projects, such as the parallel sweeping preconditioner, `PSP <http://github.com/poulson/PSP>`__, and a parallel algorithm for Low-rank Plus Sparse MRI, `RT-LPS-MRI <http://github.com/poulson/rt-lps-mri>`__.
-Additionally, a number of routines in Elemental, such as pivoted QR, interpolative, and skeleton decompositions, were implemented as a result of work on `a parallel butterfly algorithm <http://github.com/poulson/dist-butterfly.git/>`__.

 Unique Features
 ***************

+Elemental supports a wide collection of distributed-memory operations,
+including:

+* Dense and sparse Interior Point Methods for linear and quadratic programs
+* Support for dense and sparse basis pursuit, Lasso, SVM, etc.
 * High-performance pseudospectral computation and visualization
 * Quadratic-time low-rank Cholesky and LU modifications
 * Bunch-Kaufman and Bunch-Parlett for accurate symmetric factorization